 TRIPLE ANTIBIOTIC CREAM-I use this on any minor cuts or injuries to help keep clean.

-PROBIOTICS-I have these in capsule and powder form and use to them to assist with any cuts or injuries.
-I haven't used oral anitbiotics in two years and haven't had any infections yet.
+PROBIOTICS-I have these in capsule and powder form and use them to assist with any cuts or injuries.
+I haven't used oral antibiotics in two years and haven't had any infections yet.

 EAR CLEANSING SOLUTION-I got this formula from Hound Girl, who received it from her vet.
 3 parts rubbing alcohol to 1 part vinegar.
 Works great!
 I also keep gauze and cotton swabs on hand for cleaning ears, along with a syringe when I need to flush them out.